Sakasy/sakasy.github.io/index.md

 <iframe src="https://chart-studio.plotly.com/~iradukun/126.embed" width="800" height="500" frameborder="0" scrolling="no"></iframe>

+The variation in the number of candidates each year, forming a normal distribution with a peak around 2006 and 2007, could potentially be influenced by the expansion of Wikipedia.
+It's worth considering that  in those particular years, there might have been increased awareness and participation in elections, leading to a surge in the number of candidates documented on Wikipedia.

-To make it easier to compare, let’s plot a yearly pie-chart of won and lost elections percentages from 2003 to 2013.
+To make it easier to compare between won and lost elections amounts, let’s plot a yearly pie-chart of their corresponding percentages from 2003 to 2013.

 <iframe src="https://chart-studio.plotly.com/~iradukun/124.embed" width="800" height="500" frameborder="0" scrolling="no"></iframe>